MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-10-03-kerry-minnear.markdown

 ## What do you listen to for inspiration?

 I love a lot of the early church music, such as William Byrd.
-I am a big fan of Bach, but he is sometimes too constrained by the rules.
-Choral music.
+I am a big fan of Bach, but he is sometimes too constrained by the rules of music theory and harmony.
+The ways he always returns to "home" are limits I like to explore beyond.
+I like a lot of choral music.
 A friend here at GORGG just gave me a CD of Gabriel Faure’s piano quintets, which should be nice.
 I don’t care much for modern pop music or much of the church music nowadays.

 ## Other Anecdotes